zarinlo/codelabs/pittsburgh-witcon-2024.md

   - `exterior-color=navy`: The exterior color of the vehicle.
   - `page-number=1`: Provide the first page of results.
   - `page-size=25`: Request to see 25 items per page of results.
+- The query parameters can be written in either format:
+  - camelCase, more common in JavaScript-based projects and is widely accepted in RESTful APIs or
+	- Hyphens (`-`), common in static URLs, and useful for SEO-optimized URLs that need to be indexed by search engines.

 ⭐️ Bonus question: What port does HTTP communicate over?